Showing posts with label Thi. Janaki Raman. Show all posts

 “O.K.
 Take out the cash”

-“You are keeping the cash with you” Chinna Swamy said, smiling at him mildly, wondering Duraiyappa might have confused it with something else.
+“You are keeping the cash with you,” Chinna Swamy said, smiling at him mildly, wondering if Duraiyappa might have confused it with something else.

 “You say money is with me?”

-“Yes…mama.
-You kept it in the safe yesterday night.”
+“Yes…Mama.
+You kept it in the safe last night.”

 “What did I keep?”

 “Don’t be funny, Mama…I gave you three thousand and forty-seven rupees.
-It was bound with red-coloured, thick papers as a bundle”
+It was bound with thick, red-coloured papers as a bundle.”

 “Again playing funny!
 Haven’t you brought the money with you?”

 “What nonsense are you up to?
-You keep telling to bring it.
-Is it the time to play pranks?”
+You keep telling me to bring it.
+Is it time to play pranks?”

 “It’s alright.
 I get to leave now.
-I have works to do”
+I have work to do.

 “Mama…Mama”